 - It boosts the number of bone marrow stem cells and stimulates them to become immune cells

 - It activates macrophages, T-cells, and natural killer cells

 - It promotes longevity by slowing the shortening of telomeres.
 Telomeres are markers at the end of chromosomes whose length is associated with lifespan.

 If you are feeling generally run down and stressed out, this is the botanical that you want.
 Because it is an adaptogen, it helps your body to be resilient to stress and brings things back into balance (that’s why it’s a favorite to address adrenal fatigue).
 Combine it with the other ingredients (more about that shortly) and you have what we hope is a very powerful synergistic effect.

-Garlic: Biblical Immune Support
+Garlic: Immune Support Of